-(I) Value-added is the amount in basis points by which the average annual gross composite return of each of our strategies has outperformed or underperformed the benchmark most commonly used by our separate account clients to compare the performance of the relevant strategy.
-The benchmark most commonly used by clients in the US Mid-Cap Growth, US Small-Cap Growth, Value Equity and US Mid-Cap Value strategies is the style benchmark and for all other strategies is the broad market benchmark.
-Reporting on this metric prior to September 30, 2020, compared all composite performance to the broad benchmark.
-Value-added for periods less than one year is not annualized.
-The Artisan High Income and Credit Opportunities strategies hold loans and other security types that are not included in the ICE BofA U.S. High Yield Master II Total Return Index.
-At times, this causes material differences in relative performance.
-The Antero Peak Hedge strategies' investments in initial public offerings (IPOs) made a material contribution to performance.
+(1) Value-added is the amount, in basis points, by which the average annual gross composite return of each of our strategies has outperformed or underperformed its respective benchmark.
+Valueadded for periods less than one year is not annualized.
+The High Income strategy holds loans and other security types that are not included in its benchmark, which, at times, causes material differences in relative performance.
+The Credit Opportunities strategy is benchmark agnostic and has been compared to the 3-month LIBOR for reference purposes only.
+The Antero Peak and Antero Peak Hedge strategies' investments in initial public offerings (IPOs) made a material contribution to performance.
 IPO investments may contribute significantly to a small portfolio's return, an effect that will generally decrease as assets grow.
 IPO investments may be unavailable in the future.